xdrip/xdrip_docs/docs/use/predictions.md

 ### Carb ratio and insulin sensitivity

+!!!note "Automatic import"
+    If you use [accepting treatments](../interapp/#receiving-from-nsclient) from AAPS or NSClient, these parameters and the basal profile will automatically import at profile switch.

 ### Carb absorbtion rate

 These parameters are key to diabetes management and should be known.